SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

-# Recieve 810(EDI Invoice) in B2B cloud using http/https and create an expense report in Concur using the Invoice statement.
+# Receive 810(EDI Invoice) in B2B cloud using http/https and create an expense report in Concur using the Invoice statement.

 Let us consider a use case where a hotel chain, Hilton, would like to receive business documents from its partner using webMethods B2B Cloud.
 The partner, Costco, is a supplier of organic food items.
 It uses different document types like purchase orders, invoices and other food industry specific documents.
-Costco is the partner which shares the Invoice 810 EDI file over http/https protocal.
+Costco is the partner which shares the Invoice 810 EDI file over http/https protocol.
 As an enterprise, Hilton should configure webMethods B2B cloud to enable the exchange of business documents with its partner.
 This design time configuration can be performed using B2B cloud UI.
 This involves creation of:
 	Enterprise profile (A profile that represents the hotel chain)